-- (1) Any serving of a notice or notification or acknowledgement given in terms of this By-law must be in writing and may be issued to a person- - (a) by delivering it by hand to the person; - (b) by sending it by registered mail- - (i) to that person's business or residential address; or - (ii) in the case of a juristic person, to its registered address or principal place of business; - (c) by means of data messages contemplated in the Electronic Communications and Transactions Act, 2002 (Act 25 of 2002), by sending a copy of the notice to the person, if the person has an email address or other electronic address; or - (d) where an address is unknown despite reasonable enquiry, by publishing it once in the Provincial Gazette and once in a local newspaper circulating in the area of that person's last known residential or business address. - (2) The date of notification in respect of a notice served or given to a person in terms of this By-law- - (a) when it was served by certified or registered post, is the date of registration of the notice;and - (b) when it was delivered to that person personally, is the date of delivery to that person; - (c) when it was left at that person's place of residence, work or business in the Republic with a person apparently over the age of sixteen years, is the date on which it was left with that person; - (d) when it was displayed in a conspicuous place on the property or premises to which it pertains, is the date that it is posted on that place; or - (e) when it was e-mailed or sent to an electronic address, is the date that it was received by that person as contemplated in the Electronic Communications and Transactions Act, 2002. - (3) The Municipality may determine specific methods of service and notification in respect of applications and appeals including- - (a) information specifications relating to matters such as size, scale, colour, hard copy, number of copies, electronic format and file format; - (b) the manner of submission and communication with the Municipality; - (c) the method by which a person may be notified; - (d) other information requirements; and - (e) other procedural requirements.
+- (1) Any serving of a notice or notification or acknowledgement given in terms of this By-law must be in writing and may be issued to a person- - (a) by delivering it by hand to the person; - (b) by sending it by registered mail- - (i) to that person's business or residential address and municipal billing address, where the billing address differs from the business or residential address; or - (ii) in the case of a juristic person, to its registered address or principal place of business and municipal billing address, where the billing address differs from the business or residential address; - (c) by means of data messages contemplated in the Electronic Communications and Transactions Act, 2002 (Act 25 of 2002), by sending a copy of the notice to the person, if the person has an email address or other electronic address; or - (d) where an address is unknown despite reasonable enquiry, by publishing it once in the Provincial Gazette and once in a local newspaper circulating in the area of that person's last known residential or business address. - (2) The date of notification in respect of a notice served or given to a person in terms of this By-Iaw- - (a) if it was served by certified or registered post, is the date of registration of the notice; - (b) if it was delivered to that person personally, is the date of delivery to that person; - (c) if it was left at that person's place of residence, work or business in the Republic with a person apparently over the age of sixteen years, is the date on which it was left with that person; - (d) if it was displayed in a conspicuous place on the property or premises to which it pertains, is the date that it is posted on that place; or - (e) if it was e-mailed or sent to an electronic address, is the date that it was received by that person as contemplated in the Electronic Communications and Transactions Act, 2002.

+- (3) The Municipality may determine specific methods of service and notification in respect of applications and appeals including- - information specifications relating to matters such as size, scale, colour, hard copy, number of copies, electronic format and file format; - (b) the manner of submission to and communication with the Municipality; - (c) the method by which a person may be notified; - (d) other information requirements; and - (e) other procedural requirements.